nexoedge/nexoedge/k8s/Readme.md

 The example requires port 445 of the host to be available for the CIFS service.
 If you want to host the service on another port, modify the value of 'hostPort' in `kind-cluster.yaml` to the port number to use.
 For file modify the value of the variable `port` in `upload-download-test.sh` to the port to use.

-## Procedure
+## How to run the example

+### Start the cluster

-1. Build and run the cluster
+1. Build and run the Kind and Nexoedge cluster
    ```bash
    ./cmd.sh create
    ```